-One of my rockets was launched seconds before the Great New York City Blackout of 1965.
+One of my rockets was launched seconds before the Great New York City Blackout.
 The timing could not have been worse.
-Key turned, system live, three, two, one, liftoff.
-Fifteen seconds later New York City was plunged into total darkness – the biggest blackout in the history of the country.
-I grabbed all my launch equipment and headed home, trying not to look guilty.
+Three, two, one, liftoff.
+Fifteen seconds later New York City was plunged into total darkness.
 For days, I thought my rocket hit a main power junction that took out all of New York.
 Imagine how relieved I was to find out that the problem stemmed from something in Canada, well out of reach of my rockets.
-If you ever launch a rocket seconds before a major blackout, try to look just as surprised as everyone around you and remember that you have the right to remain silent.

 In later years, I embarked on a high school science fair project that involved putting mice in a diving bell in deep water.
 As luck would have it, the bell was temporarily lost when a large sea lion decided to get playful.
-I called Mom and asked her to bring additional air tanks to the beach.
-When she arrived, I was nowhere to be found, so she concluded that I drowned.
-About ten minutes later, I popped to the surface just in time to greet rescue squad trucks, ambulances, divers, boats with sirens blaring and one screaming woman.
-It was too late to pretend that we weren’t related.
+Mom came to the shore to bring additional air tanks.
+Of course, since I was nowhere to be found, she concluded that I drowned.
+About ten minutes later, I popped to the surface just in time to greet rescue squad trucks, ambulances, divers and boats with sirens blaring and one screaming woman that I call Mom.
 The mice almost had heart attacks.
 Way to go, Mom!
 I did win First Place in the High School Science Fair though.